jainam12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions - Script to change permissions of all sub dirs 12-directory_permissions - Script to make dir and change its permission at the same time using mkdir -m school - Script to change group owner
+11-directories_permissions - Script to change permissions of all sub dirs 12-directory_permissions - Script to make dir and change its permission at the same time using mkdir -m school - Script to change group owner 100-change_owner_and_group - Script to change the user and group owner at the same time